Maaiins/Open-Web-Analytics-VisitorMap/README.md

 # Open-Web-Analytics-VisitorMap
-Simple visitor map to display visitor location and count on leaflet map for OpenWebAnalytics
+Simple visitor map to display visitor locations and revenues.

 # Installation
 - Download the project